docarray/docarray/docs/user_guide/representing/array.md

 As you have seen in the last section (LINK), the fundamental building block of DocArray is the [`BaseDoc`][docarray.base_doc.doc.BaseDoc] class which allows to represent a *single* document, a *single* datapoint.

-In Machine Learning though we often need to work with an *array* of documents, an *array* of datapoints.
+In Machine Learning though we often need to work with an *array* of documents, and an *array* of data points.

-This section introduce the concept of `AnyDocArray` LINK which is an (abstract) collection of `BaseDoc`.
+This section introduces the concept of `AnyDocArray` LINK which is an (abstract) collection of `BaseDoc`.
 This library
-name: `DocArray` is actually derive from this concept, and it stands for `DocumentArray`.
+name: `DocArray` is derived from this concept, and it stands for `DocumentArray`.

 ## AnyDocArray